nroduit/nroduit.github.io/content/tutorials/mip.en.md

 The _Image Extension_ value represents the number of slices to use for the MIP calculation.
 If the images are calibrated and contains the 3D position, the thickness is also displayed in millimeters.

 #### Rebuild Series
 It allows you to build a new MIP series according to the MIP options.
 In this new series the slice position and thickness are modified.
+If the windowing is custom, then it is added to the presets of the new series.

 The new MIP series is added to the [DICOM explorer](../dicom-explorer/) and can be [exported](../dicom-export/#dicom-exporting).